Scaling limits of the Bouchaud and Dean trap model on Parisi's tree in ergodic and aging time scales: Continuity theorem for cascading jump evolutions

 We recall that this is a weak convergence result.
 Our strategy is to consider the coupled versions of $\cz^{(n)}$ and $\cz$ described in Subsubsection~\ref{SecCoupling}, and proceed via a standard subsubsequence argument.
 Given a subsequence of $(n)$ and $\La$, we claim to be able to use Remarks~\ref{subs} and~\ref{incr} to find a subsubsequence $(n'')$ and a {\em time distortion} $\zeta=\zeta^{(n'')}$ such that almost surely

 and

 where $L=\La^{-1}E$, with $E$ a standard exponential random variable, independent of the dynamics, as before.
-Upon resorting to Proposition 5.3 in Chaper 3 of~\cite{EK}, and a standard subsubsequence argument, as anticipated above, the result follows
+Upon resorting to Proposition 5.3 in Chapter 3 of~\cite{EK}, and a standard subsubsequence argument, as anticipated above, the result follows

 It remains to argue the claim.
 Let $l_1,\,i=1,2,\ldots$ be an increasing, divergent sequence of integers.
 Given $\ell=l_1$, we take the subsequence $(n')$ prescribed in Remark~\ref{subs}, and consider the following {\em time distortion} $\zeta_1=\zeta^{(n)}_1$ \footnote{dropping the prime superscript on $n$} such that $\zeta_1:[0,\infty)\to[0,\infty)$, $\zeta_1(0)=0$, $\zeta_1(t)=t$, if $t\geq L$, and \begin{itemize} \item $\zeta_1$ is linear outside $\bigcup_{j=1}^k\bigcup_{\bar s_j\in\mt_j}\{b_j(\bar s_j),d_j(\bar s_j)\}$, and \item $\zeta_1$ maps $b_j(\bar s_j)$ to $b^{(n)}_j(\bar s^{(n)}_j)$ and $d_j(\bar s_j)$ to $d^{(n)}_j(\bar s^{(n)}_j)$, $\bar s_j\in\mt_j$, $\bar s^{(n)}_j\in\mt^{(n)}_j$, $1\leq j\leq k$ . \end{itemize}